 The component library in Figma allows for the creation of components with varying styles that can be easily toggled on a need basis.
 A more mature and sophisticated version is called a design system, which usually requires greater effort and ongoing development.

-In the menu that opens, there’s a plus icon — clicking that will open up the option to create a style.
-If you want to group your style under a certain name, first type the group name, followed by a “/”, and then the style name.
+Instead of giving your styles a plain name, you can use a “/” to group your style under a certain folder.
+For example, first type the group name, followed by a “/”, and then the style name.

 For instance, a shade of green could be named “Green/Light,” and another could be named “Green/Dark.”
 They would then appear under the Green group as two separate styles.